rdbruce/rdbruce.github.io/README.md

 This dataset embodies a critical point in automotive history where due to the 1973 Oil Crisis and strengthening air quality controls american car makers were forced to downsize and promote efficiency.
 Exploring this period might offer relevant information to the current task of emissions reduction.
 We might also learn about the historical transformation these cars underwent.

-The techniques  of analysis used are linear regression and k means clustering.
+The machine learning techniques used are linear regression and K means clustering.
 First, we will use linear regression to try and predict fuel efficiency of cars from the qualities described by the data set.
 Then, we will use K means clustering to create car stereotypes and examine what composes them.

-We did this to solve the problem.
-We concluded that...

 ## Data